morlandi/django-datatables-view/README.rst

 --------------------

-To provide server-side rendering of a Django Model, you need a specific view which will be called multiple times via Ajax during data navigation.
+To provide server-side rendering of a Django Model, you need a specific view derived from DatatablesView() which will be called multiple times via Ajax during data navigation.

 At the very minimum, you shoud specify a suitable `column_defs` list.